Remarkable Facts About Ukraine and Ukrainians

 - Ukraine occupies the fourth place in the world in terms of the number of citizens with higher education.
 The population of Ukraine belongs to the most educated, and the number of people with higher education per capita – higher than the average European level.

-- Territory of Ukraine, accumulates one fourth of all black soil reserves on the planet.
+- The territory of Ukraine accumulates 1/4 of all black soil reserves on the planet.
 When properly treated, this black soil produces the largest amount of crop.
 During the Second World War, Nazis even exported black soil to Germany in trains.